michelemendel/the_reasoned_schemer/README.md

 ### The Second Law of ≡
 If x is fresh, then (≡ v x) succeeds and associates v with x, unless x occurs in v.

+### The Law of conde
+Every successful conde line contributes one or more values.